 The action of turning the calendar to welcome a new year generally sees commentators spring into print, creating lists of trends, predictions and recommendations for their field of interest.
 This year has been no exception, with many contributions in the areas of boards, board practice and corporate governance including by the CEO of Diligent Corporation, EY, KPMG, the Institute of Directors and Martin Lipton, amongst others.
-Some of the suggestions are specific to a jurisdiction or an operating context and some, when read together, is contradictory.
-So, how should boards and directors decide what is important and how to allocate their time?
+Some of the suggestions are specific to a jurisdiction or an operating context and some, when read together, are contradictory.
+How should boards and directors decide what is important and how their time should be allocated?
 Which commentaries are most relevant, and what issues do boards need to pay closest attention to?

 Rightly understood, the role of the board is to govern: to provide steerage and guidance to ensure desired company goals (purpose) are achieved (i.e., to practice corporate governance).
-The board needs to give its full attention to this demanding task, lest it become a cost centre, simply monitoring and controlling management or, worse, subservient to management.
+The board needs to give its full attention to this demanding task, lest it become a cost centre—simply monitoring management—or, worse, subservient to management.
 The following suggestions provide a starting point for boards wishing to improve effectiveness in 2017:

 Accountability: Many companies have suffered at the hands of sanguine and, sometimes, fraudulent managers and ineffective boards (because they are not sufficiently engaged or informed) in the past.
 Sadly, more examples emerged in 2016 to suggest that some boards continue to flout their responsibilities: Wynyard Group and Wells Fargo being two of them.
 It is little wonder that 2016 saw further rises in shareholder activism.
 At the core, the problem is social; one of behaviour and expectation.
 If boards are to contribute effectively, to minimise the chance of corporate failure, one or both of two accountabilities—the board holding management to account and the board providing an account to shareholders—must be addressed.
 Directors are appointed by shareholders, and boards are responsible for both ensuring the on-going performance of the company they are charged with governing and providing an account to shareholders.
 While a strategic mindset is crucial (the value creation imperative), the underlying attribute needs to be one of service: the board and management working harmoniously together, as a team in service of the company.